MENTORING IN FOCUS

 Research: Before your meeting, take a little time to learn more about them (e.g., look at their LinkedIn or search their name and professional experience online).
 This will allow you to learn more about their background and skill set.
 Understanding who you are speaking with is a crucial component of mentorship.
 It provides context to your conversation by laying out an understanding of where the visitor is coming from.

-Come prepared with a topic: We recommend that you have something (be it a challenge, question, or specific area on which you would like feedback) to share with your mentor.
-They are interested in getting to know you and are offering their time because they want to provide support and use their experience as a resource for you.
-Respect this resource by allowing them to offer guidance to your work.
+Be prepared: We recommend that you have something to share with your mentor.
+This could be a challenge, question, an application for which you seek their advice or specific area on which you would like feedback.
+Having written notes or an agenda is a best practice and will help to keep your meeting on topic.
+Mentors are interested in getting to know mentees.
+They offer their time because they want to provide support and use their experience as a resource for you.

 Introduce yourself.
-Be sure to introduce yourself and provide a brief overview of you or your venture.
-Keep it concise, but you can share a one-pager about your venture, a prototype, etc as necessary.
-This provides your mentor with a basic understanding of you, and what you may be working on.
+Be sure to introduce yourself and provide a brief (3-5 minute) overview of you or your venture.
+Keep it concise.
+Acknowledge and be respectful of the mentor’s limited time.
+Feel free to share a one-pager about your venture, a prototype, etc., as necessary.
+Background information helps your meeting to be efficient.

 Advice and constructive criticism.
-Receive it with grace and gratitude.
-And treat all advice strictly as “data points,” not gospel.
+Receive advice with grace and gratitude.
+Any advice you receive is a “data point,” not gospel.
+Expect divergent and opposing advice.
 Remember: “Nobody knows your venture as well as you do!”
+Clarify any questions you may have regarding suggestions you receive.
+Take notes.
+Summarize any action items on a high-level.

-Exchanging contact info.
-It’s up to you both.
-Though chats are typically a one-time meeting, if you would like to share your contact info, you may do so.
-Recognize that the visiting mentor may meet frequently with other aspiring entrepreneurs in and out of Brown, and may not have the time to schedule another meeting or even have time for email correspondence.
+Future meetings are up to both the mentor and mentee.
+If you would like to share your contact info, you may do so. a decline for future meetings is not personal.
+Many mentors meet frequently with other aspiring entrepreneurs both inside and outside of Brown, and may not have the time to schedule another meeting or even have time for email correspondence.